mattrussi/gitlab-com-runbooks/incidents/general_incidents.md

 1. Hotpatches are usually for S1 issues.
 1. Security issues may receive a hotpatch regardless of severity.
 1. Lower severity bugs that are still a major blocker may receive a hotpatch, but pull in the dev team, support, and PM to reassess and confirm severity.
     * In situations where reputational risk is high, even a non S1 issue can receive a hotpatch.
 If that is the case, the incident can’t be lower than S2.
-This is not strictly documented for a reason, because it gives the IMOC, EOC, Release Managers the power to decide based on the situation.
+This is not strictly documented for a reason, because it gives the IM, EOC, Release Managers the power to decide based on the situation.
 It is critical that there is some flexibility and common sense in the process.
     * Will the situation degrade, or is it ‘stable’ and next deploy will fix?

 Reasons that we are careful about hot patches: